 His in-cell cranes and manipulators eventually had enough contamination buildup that the engineer and his team had to spend two days just cleaning them to meet a contamination level that would allow them to work safely.
 A typical wipedown took 6-7 hours, plus the additional radiation exposure to the craftsmen.
 That extended period of downtime drove them to look for another way.

 “This is one of those items where the history is based on frustration,” the systems engineer shared.
-Besides dry ice blasting, he also looked into companies who clean similar equipment using nitrogen.
-He found Cold Jet, which uses dry ice blasting, during a demonstration and was sold after trying it out.
+Besides dry ice blasting, he also looked into companies that clean similar equipment using nitrogen.
+He found Cold Jet during a demonstration, which uses dry ice blasting, and was sold after trying it out.